 Instead of buying into the idea that you have to overspend to have a merry Christmas, you can celebrate Christmas on a budget.
 And, trust me, it’s as much – if not more – fun!

 Pro Tip: Looking for cheap Christmas present ideas?
-I share my top tips below and specific ideas in my blog post, Frugal Christmas Gifts!
+I share my top tips for cheap Christmas gifts below and even more ideas in my guide to Frugal Christmas Gifts!

 Frugal Christmas Ideas